 In case you haven’t noticed, I absolutely love all things pumpkin.
 But given that I’m an October baby, I’m pretty sure my pumpkin crush is almost mandatory!!

-In all seriousness though, there is a lot to love about this fab fall fruit.
+In all seriousness though, there is a lot to love about this fabulous fall fruit.
 Pumpkin is packed with fibre and vitamins & minerals such as A and C, magnesium and potassium.
 It is also rich in powerful antioxidants that have anti-aging benefits for the eyes and skin and may help to protect against cancer, hypertension and heart disease.

-Here pumpkin combines with cashews, bone broth (or vegetable broth), nutritional yeast and spices to make a rich, creamy, dairy-free sauce that is packed with both flavour and nutrients.
+Here pumpkin combines with cashews, bone broth (or vegetable broth), nutritional yeast, and spices to make a rich, creamy, dairy-free sauce that is packed with both flavour and nutrients.

-Ingredients (makes approximately 3 cups sauce):
+Ingredients (makes approximately 3 cups of sauce):

 2 cups pure pumpkin purée

 1 cup chicken bone broth or vegetable broth, plus additional broth as needed to achieve desired consistency

 1/2 cup roasted unsalted cashews, soaked in boiling water for 10 minutes then drained

 2 Tbsp Organika chicken bone broth powder (omit for vegan)